Why Kids Recipes are so important...

 Dear Homeschooling Mom:

-My name is Laura Bankston, and I homeschool two boys and a girl.
+My name is Laura Bankston, and I'm a homeschooling Mom of two boys and a girl.
 My mission in life is to train my children "in the way they should go" (Proverbs 22:6a) and to have them someday "arise up and call me blessed" (Proverbs 31:28a).

 Like you, I've decided to homeschool my children.
 Our reasons may be different, but we have all reached the same conclusion, right?
 NOTHING is more important than our children.

-After many years of homeschooling, I've gone from totally structured curriculum to a mixture of whatever works and interests my children.
+After many years of homeschooling, I've gone from a totally structured curriculum follower to mixture of whatever works and interests my children.
 And most of my decisions of what to do with them is a result of watching them and talking with them.

 This natural curiosity and desire to bond is what drove me to create an environment of cooking fun.
 To enjoy my children, to make great memories, and to use it as a learning experience.